 - Help With a Task: Choose one he's been putting off, like cleaning out his garage or workroom or fixing up the yard.
 He'll get to spend time with you and have the relief of getting the job done (finally) as well.
 Every time he looks at it later, he'll remember and appreciate you all over again.

 - Limo Ride—This can be especially exciting if your father is older and has never ridden in a limo before, and/or is having to give up driving.
 Take him somewhere special . . . or even just shopping, but far enough away to give yourselves a chance to chat during the drive.
 This really applies to anything your father is having to give up, due to aging or ill health.
 Find a high-quality replacement for what he is giving up and do it with him.

 Each of these gifts could be given at any time of the year for any reason, but given during Fathers Day, they take on a deeper meaning.
-Since people usually value more those objects that have positive meaning attached, you know they will keep whatever physical thing you give them for awhile and will think of you, and this can do nothing else but improve and deepen your relationship.
+Since people usually value more those objects that have positive meaning attached, you know they will keep whatever physical thing you give them for awhile, and will think of you in a positive way in connection with it.

 Have fun this Father's Day!